-With eight studio albums to their credit, Blur‘s discography on Spotify says the following about their popularity nowadays:
+With eight studio albums to their credit, Blur‘s discography on Spotify says the following about their streaming popularity today:

 Song 2 is Blur’s biggest hit

 In retrospect, the impact of the album with which Blur broke into the United States is the one that performs the best.
 The self-titled album Blur (1997) includes the megahit Song 2, a song that has appeared in multiple media (movies, games, series and media) and is currently their most listened to on Spotify.